qeacourse/RoboNinjaWarrior/index.md

  <iframe src="https://www.youtube.com/embed/MFL4gd2IMm8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-This module is part of a 12-credit, two course sequence at Olin College called Quantitative Engineering Analysis.
-This module sits within [the first, 8-credit part of the course](https://olin.smartcatalogiq.com/en/2019-20/Catalog/Courses-Credits-Hours/ENGR-Engineering/2000/CIE2019A).

 ## <a name="robot-details"/> Robot Details

 {% include feature_row id="feature_row_robot" type="left" %}

 ## <a name="module-details"/> Intro to Mobile Robotics

 The opening day of the course includes a number of activities to introduce fundamental concepts in mobile robotics.
 The work is largely conceptual and lays the groundwork for the quantitative work to come.